androng/ProgrammingMeritBadge/README.md

 Alloted time: 30 minutes

+<h3>How to use</h3>
+Exercises are listed in Blink.ino.
+Comment and uncomment exercises with Ctrl-C and compile.
+Scouts will complete as much as they can.

 <h3>Teaching</h3>
 DO NOT TYPE CODE FOR SCOUTS.
 Let the scouts do all typing.
 They learn by doing.
 Have the "List of Arduino functions.pdf" on the other side